Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about horror games.

 16 Turn off Radar

-If you're looking for a more immersive experience in Red Dead Redemption 2, you can turn off the radar (mini-map) at the bottom right of the screen.
+If you're looking for a more immersive experience, you can turn off the radar (mini-map) at the bottom right of the screen.
 Hold down on the D-Pad and select the option.
 You can also enlarge the radar mini-map to see icons at the bottom easier.

 Additionally, you can toggle run automatically from the main menu options.
 By default, the game requires you to hold down the (x) or (a) button to move quickly.
 Some areas of the game force you to walk, though.